dojowahi/ccai_faker/README.md

 ![Architecture Diagram](/static/ccai_faker_architeture.png)

-Generates synthetic conversation of customer service calls using Gemini, which can be fed into Google CLoud's CCAI product.
+Generates synthetic conversation of customer service calls using Gemini, which can be fed into Google Cloud's CCAI product.

 ## Features